— CREATIVE FOLK OF YORK —

 York Minster Mystery Plays

 This summer saw York Minster transformed into a vast auditorium as the Mystery Plays returned to its spiritual home.
-True to traditional it was essentially a community production, featuring just one paid actor working alongside a vast army of Mystery Makers.
+True to tradition it was essentially a community production, featuring just one paid actor working alongside a vast army of Mystery Makers.
 Over the course of the 5 week run they played to over 26,000 people.
 It was a critical success, achieving 4 out of 5 star reviews in both the Guardian and the Observer.

 Emily Harvey – York Panorama